For Bishops looking to sponsor a group in the Reconciling Mission programme

 If, as a diocesan bishop, you’re pondering questions such as these, then you’ll want to consider sponsoring a group to participate in the Reconciling Mission programme.
-The Reconciling Mission process is focused on resourcing participants with a vision for mission as part of joining in God's reconciling work, marked by deep engagement with local communities, along with tools for the church to play a creative role in promoting reconciliation within society, building on the assets within local neighbourhoods.
+The Reconciling Mission process is focused on resourcing participants with a vision for mission as part of joining in God's reconciling work, marked by deep engagement with local communities, along with tools for the church to play a creative role in promoting reconciliation within society, building on the gifts and assets within local neighbourhoods.

 What would I be committing myself to?

 If you sponsor a group, you and your group will be committing yourselves to the following:

-- You, as the diocesan bishop, identifying and investing in a diverse group of four
+- You, as the diocesan bishop, identifying and investing in a diverse group of five participants;

-Over the following 15 months, your group will participate in a series of small online video conferences, with each of the other participating diocesan teams.
-These conferences are designed as action learning groups and will be facilitated by one of RI's facilitators.
-You can expect:
+Over the following 18 months, your group will participate in a series of small online video gatherings, with each of the other participating diocesan teams.
+These gatherings are designed as action learning groups and will be facilitated by one of RI's facilitators.

-- For you or one of your senior staff to meet occasionally with your team to discuss implementation and agree next steps.
+You can also expect that you or one of your senior staff will meet occasionally with your team to discuss their progress.

-We also hope that you and your group will offer feedback to subsequent programme participants, via short pre-recorded video interviews.
-Where possible, group members may also attend occasional gatherings of programme ‘graduates’, to share stories of impact and learning.
-They will also be able to be part of an ongoing community of practice.
+At the conclusion, we hope that you and your group will offer feedback to subsequent programme participants.
+Your group members will also be able to be part of an ongoing community of practice.